lapce/plugin-server-protocol/CONTRIBUTING.md

 - When creating a new type, please make sure the name is not already used somewhere else.
 - The `Client Capability` and `Server Capability` need to be updated accordingly.
 Make sure to check the exhaustive definition of those in the LSP Specification.
 - Tag new additions with the PSP version (eg: if next version is 0.2, tag it with 0.2)
 - If you make a breaking change, mention it in the PR.
-Or early version of PSP it is possible there are breaking changes added, but overall we try not to break things.
+On early versions of PSP it is possible there are breaking changes added, but overall we try not to break things.